Vegan Life | Recipes

 In a large mixing bowl, add sugar, oil, applesauce, aquafaba, vinegar, and vanilla, and mix well.

-Slowly add the flour mix to the sugar mix and stir until just combined.
-Don't overmix.
+Slowly add the dry ingredients to the wet ingredients and stir until just combined.
+Don’t overmix.

 Use your fingers to press the chopped pineapple.
 Fold in the carrots, walnuts, raisins, coconut, and pineapple (with juice) to the cake batter.